jwillz7667/ai-voice-caller/README.md

 ### Common Issues

 1. **No audio from AI assistant**
-   - Check the OpenAI API key has access to GPT-4o Realtime model
+   - Check the OpenAI API key has access to the gpt-realtime model
    - Verify Twilio webhook is correctly set to your ngrok URL + "/twiml"
    - Ensure audio format is set correctly (g711_ulaw_8khz)